Skip to main content

 Vnukko / Pixabay

 Arthritis and other conditions can cause senior cats to develop pain and stiffness.
-It’s important to carefully watch your cat for signs that she’s hurting.
+It’s important to carefully watch your fur baby for signs that she’s hurting.
 You might notice her limping slightly, being reluctant to get on her favorite furniture, or even having trouble eating off a dish that’s on the floor.

 While you should always start with a trip to the vet to identify the source of your cat’s discomfort, you also can take some steps at home to make her more comfortable:

 • Your cat may find it easier to eat out of food and water dishes that are raised off the floor.
-If you’d previously been keeping those dishes up on a piece of furniture, consider relocating them to the floor so that your cat doesn’t have to jump up or climb to access her food.
+If you’d previously been keeping those dishes high up on a piece of furniture, consider relocating them to the floor so that your cat doesn’t have to jump up or climb to access her food.

 • If your cat likes to climb onto the couch or into a favorite armchair, consider using pet stairs to make it easier for her to access those spots.